 Make sure the resources are in the most accessible format possible, using simple, appropriate language with all common translations covered.
 Make sure your FAQ is exhaustive, optimize it with tags and make the navigation easy.

-Provide Multichannel Communication
+5. Provide Multichannel Communications

 Look at your communication processes.
 What channels are prefered by your clients?
 Do you deliver instant chat?
 If not, then once again you are failing to step up with the most sought-after form of communication.
 Email and phone numbers are required too, as that is what some other customers (less, but still important) require.